 Benchmark results

-The benchmark suite tests MCP-Guard's interceptor pipeline against 7,095 programmatically generated attack scenarios across 10 categories and 10,168 legitimate requests.
+The benchmark suite tests m0lz.03's interceptor pipeline against 7,095 programmatically generated attack scenarios across 10 categories and 10,168 legitimate requests.

 | Metric | Result | Target |